lzim/mtl/blue/session05/s05_facilitator/mtl_session05_say.md

 # MTL Live Session 05

-## Today we're modeling to learn how to log in to our team world
+## Today we're modeling to learn how to log in to our team world.

 Hello!
 I'm \________________ (facilitator's name) and I'm \_______________ (co-facilitator's name).
 Today we're modeling to learn how to log in to our team world.